Contingencyplana/high_command_ai_0/quint_synced/payload_alignment.md

 ## Schema Overview

 The High Command translator currently emits payloads under the `emoji-runtime@1.0` schema as an intermediate representation.
 Formalizing this contract allows the War Office to validate downstream integrations while we add the adapter that promotes these payloads into `factory-order@1.0` for Toyfoundry.
+The initial adapter lives at `golf_00/delta_00/alfa_04/factory_adapter.py` and can be reused by the satellite workspaces.

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |